2TallTyler/improved_town_industries/README.md

 ### Towns generate Waste
 **(requires Improved Town Layouts)**
-- Improved Town Layouts houses produce Waste, which can be transported to the Power Plant (from 1882) for incineration or to the Recycling Center (from 1945) for conversion to Recycled Materials.
-Houses do not produce Waste before 1882.
+- Improved Town Layouts houses produce Waste, which can be transported to the Farm to be fed to the pigs (returns 1/4 ton of Food per ton of Waste) or to the Recycling Center (from 1945) for conversion to Recycled Materials.
 - Recycled Materials are accepted at:
   - Steel Mill (scrap metal)
   - Paper Mill (paper and cardboard)